Celebrations break out as Punjab, Haryana farmers head home after 'victory' of their protests | Headlines

 Farmers headed home after the suspension of the one-year-long agitation against the Centre's three farm laws.

-Tractors, decorated with flowers and colourful lights and sporting the national flag and farmer bodies' flags, were playing Punjabi victory and patriotic songs while frequent chants of 'Bole So Nihal, Sat Sri Akal' rend the air.
+Tractors, decorated with flowers and colourful lights and sporting the national flag and the farmer bodies' flags, were playing Punjabi victory and patriotic songs while frequent chants of “Bole So Nihal, Sat Sri Akal' rent the air.

 Tractor trolleys were carrying cots, mattresses, utensils and other belongings that the farmers had carried with them during the agitation.